volcano-sh/volcano/docs/design/tdm-plugin.md

 ## Introduction

 In a co-located environment, some nodes are in both Kubernetes cluster and Yarn cluster.
 For these nodes, Kubernetes and Yarn cluster can use these resource by time-sharing multiplexing.
-For example, in 8:00~24:00 the on-line service in kubernetes can can use these nodes.
+For example, in 8:00~24:00 the on-line service in kubernetes can use these nodes.
 And in 0:00~8:00, kubernetes need evict the workload on these nodes, left the resource for Yarn cluster.

 ## Solution